-Appendix 1: Application for authorization under the CGCN-RCCV Certification Program for grapevines Mailing address of facility (if different from location): Telephone number: Fax number: Email Address: Name, contact phone and email of owner/person having the possession, care or control of the facility: Name and contact phone and email of Pest Control Manager: Intended Canadian provinces for sales of produced grapevines: I, the owner/person in possession, care, or control of the abovenamed nursery have read and understood all the conditions and obligations stated herein by which I may sell grapevine nursery stock, Vitis spp., in accordance with the CGCN-RCCV CERTIFICATION PROGRAM.
+Fax number: Email Address:

+Name, contact phone and email of owner/person having the possession, care or control of the facility:

+Name and contact phone and email of Pest Control Manager:

+Intended Canadian provinces for sales of produced grapevines:

+I, \\\\\ the owner/person in possession, care, or control of the abovenamed nursery have read and understood all the conditions and obligations stated herein by which I may sell grapevine nursery stock, Vitis spp., in accordance with the CGCN-RCCV CERTIFICATION PROGRAM.

 I agree to immediately suspend shipment of regulated commodities if notified by the CGNC-RCCV that the designated facility is in non-compliance with the CGCN-RCCV CERTIFICATION PROGRAM.
 I will immediately notify the CGCN-RCCV if viruses or any other regulated pests are found in the facility.
 I will allow the name and location of my facility to be included on a publicly accessible website list of nurseries approved under the CGCN-RCCV CERTIFICATION PROGRAM.

+Dated , 20 at

+Applicant's Signa ture

-Dated , 20 at , Province of Applicant's Signature Facility and Preventative Control Plan evaluation completed and facility recommended for participation by: Authorized CGCN-RCCV Official: Date: Facility registration number: Application approved by:
+Facility and Preve participation by: entative Control Plan evaluation on completed and facility recommended for

+Authorized CGC N-RCCV Official: Date:

+Facility registration number: Application approved by: